geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 	- Under **Choose a mode for this rule**, select **Enforce.**

 5. Select **Save**.

+6. Leave your Edge browser open as well as all the tabs.

 ### Task 11 – Validate Accepted Domains